MareikeMueller/OpenHands/README.md

 ***
-If you want to train the model by yourself you can run the following comman in your terminal.
+If you want to train the model by yourself you can run the following command in your terminal.
 You can specify in the training.py file which model you wish to train.
 ```
 python training.py